jonatmudd/Intsy/README.md

 The name Intsy comes from the two core components: Intan RHD2132 bioamplifier chip + Teensy 3.2 microcontroller.

+Please see "Intsy_GettingStarted.pdf" for details instructions on how to set up the Intsy system.

 Feedback and suggestions are warmly welcomed!

 <p align="center">